 OpenSquirrel: Agent-Centric Code Editor

 Most editors bolt agents onto a file-centric model.
 OpenSquirrel flips it: agents are the primary unit, files are secondary.
-It’s early, written in Rust with the same GPUI framework that powers Zed, and already supports Claude Code and Cursor.
+Written in Rust with the same GPUI framework that powers Zed, already supports Claude Code and Cursor.
 Karpathy asked for something like this and someone built it in a weekend.
-The question it’s poking at — what does an editor look like when you’re mostly directing agents, not editing files — is one I don’t think anyone has answered well yet. (source: @elliotarledge)
+What does an editor look like when you’re mostly directing agents, not editing files?
+Nobody’s answered that well yet. (source: @elliotarledge)

 Anthropic Claude Certified Architect Exam

-Anthropic launched a formal certification exam for Claude architects.
-The $100M partner network behind it suggests this is a serious enterprise play, not just a badge.
-If you’re the person at your company figuring out how to deploy Claude systematically, having a recognized credential may matter sooner than you think. (source: @shannholmberg)
+Anthropic launched a certification exam for Claude architects.
+The $100M partner network behind it says this is an enterprise play, not just a badge.
+If you’re the person at your company figuring out how to deploy Claude, this credential may matter sooner than you think. (source: @shannholmberg)

 Honorable Mentions